DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Methodology

-To effectively preserve old knowledge, current methods rely on storing old exemplars, raising data privacy concerns.
-Unlike these approaches, we aim to learn the domain-specific instance-level representations with the dedicated domain style to preserve the obtained knowledge instead of storing old exemplars.
-Specifically, we propose a distribution-based model to transfer instance-level representations of the current domain into the domain-specific representations with the different domain styles for alleviating catastrophic forgetting.
-Distribution-aware model consists of the Backbone and a domain-style encoder (DSE), as illustrated in Fig. \ref{fig:framework} (Distribution-aware Model). \\ Given a batch input image $x\in\mathbb{R}^{B\times C\times H\times W}$, the Backbone $f_B$ employs a vision transformer (ViT) with a depth setting of eleven to extract robust representations $f_B(x)\in\mathbb{R}^{B\times D}$ for each instance. \cite{douillard2022dytox} indicates that dynamic architectures can reduce catastrophic forgetting efficiently.
-Inspired by it, we design a domain-oriented encoder with $T$ transfer module (TM), which presents several advantages at the training domain $t$ as follows: 1) Current TM $f_M^t$ adaptively captures new knowledge from the current domain $t$.
-2) Each previous TM $\{f_M^i\}_{i=1}^{t-1}$ with frozen parameters significantly retains the knowledge of each previous domain.
-3) Each instance of the current domain is transformed into $t$ domain-specific representations with the dedicated domain styles, which preserves old knowledge without storing old exemplars.
+To effectively preserve knowledge, existing methods \cite{liu2025Diverse,Cui2025Differentiated} often rely on storing exemplars, which raises data privacy concerns.
+In contrast, we aim to learning domain-specific representations that capture unique domain styles to retain knowledge without storing raw samples.
+Specifically, we propose a domain-style encoder (DSE) to transform instance-level features of the current domain into various domain-specific styles to alleviate catastrophic forgetting, as illustrated in Figure. \ref{fig:framework} (Domain-Style Encoder). \\ As noted in \cite{douillard2022dytox}, dynamic architectures can effectively mitigate catastrophic forgetting.
+Inspired by this, we design a domain-style encoder comprising $T$ transfer module (TM).
+At training domain $t$, this architecture offers the following advantages: 1) the current TM $f_M^t$ adaptively captures knowledge from the new domain; 2) previous TMs $\{f_M^i\}_{i=1}^{t-1}$ are frozen to reliably retain knowledge from their respective historical domains; and 3) each instance from the current domain is transformed into $t$ domain-specific representations, capturing dedicated domain styles to preserve old knowledge without storing exemplars.
 Domain-specific representations $\{\theta^i\}_{i=1}^{t}$ generated by domain-style encoder are calculated as: \\

 where $f_M^i$ indicates transfer module (TM) operations including a multi-head self-attention (MHSA), feed-forward network (FFN), and a linear layer.